Tojustn/OrderBook/README.md

 ### Memory Management
 - Custom `OrderPool` and `PriceLevelPool` using free-list recycling
 - Recycled slots reused via in-place assignment — no heap allocation on the hot path
+- Both pools expose a capacity constructor that pre-allocates all slots upfront, eliminating `new` entirely from the measured path
+- `OrderBook` accepts separate `order_capacity` and `level_capacity` parameters — orders and price levels are different scales (a book with 10k live orders may have only ~500 active levels), so over-allocating a single shared pool would waste memory
 - Designed for steady-state zero-allocation behavior

 ---